 Do you have questions about an upcoming dental restoration in Puyallup, Washington?
-At Northwest Dental Medicine, our dentists and team aim to provide quality up-to-date information so you can go into your appointment feeling confident.
+At Northwest Dental Medicine, our dental team aims to provide quality up-to-date information so you can go into your appointment feeling confident.
 If, after reading through our frequently asked questions, you would still like assistance, call (253) 845-9507 to speak with a member of our team.
-Dr. Rochelle Riley and Dr. Maya Denslow look forward to caring for your smile.
+Dr. Rochelle Riley looks forward to caring for your smile.

 What is restorative dentistry?